tabsdata/tutorials/t01_csv_pub_sub/README.md

 In this tutorial, we’ll explore how Tabsdata enables Pub/Sub for Tables.

 We'll start by setting up the system and creating a publisher that reads data from a CSV file called `customers.csv` stored in an input directory in the local file system.
-This data will be published as a table called CUSTOMER_LEADS within a collection called CUSTOMERS.
+This data will be published as a table called `CUSTOMER_LEADS` within a collection called `CUSTOMERS`.
 Collections are containers for related tables in Tabsdata, to make data organization and management more efficient.
 On the subscriber side, we'll set up a subscriber that reads data from this table and writes it to an output directory in the local file system.

 In a real-world scenario, your data source could be a database, an S3 bucket, or another storage location, while the subscriber could write data to various endpoints such as a database or file system.